What's new on our site today!

 The Great Eagle Spirit:

-Children's book about an Aleut boy learning about his heritage.
+Children's fiction book about an Aleut boy who learns the meaning of his heritage.

 Aleut Dictionary Aleut Grammar: Comparative Eskimo Dictionary with Aleut Cognates:

 Baidarka: The Kayak The Aleutian Kayak:

 Maps of Aleut Lands

 Map showing the regions in Alaska where the Unangax and other Native tribes live.

 Islands of the Aleut:

 Map showing the location of the Aleutian Islands of Alaska and the Commander Islands of Russia.

 Map showing the location of native Arctic cultures in North America, Europe and Asia.

 Historical and cultural overview of the Aleuts.